 - Add the essential oils, return lid and shake well.

-To Use Herbal Mouth Wash
+How to Use Herbal Mouth Wash

 Keep glass bottle with herbal tincture on bathroom counter with a small cup or glass.